SivanMehta/pokemon-go/README.md

 # Todo

-- crossover / breeding
-- multiple generations
+- print BST of top 10

 # Future Work / Nice to Haves